zglueck/workshop-demo/sections/2/selection.md

 ## Pick Point and Pick Region

-The pick point and pick region are specified in screen coordinates, but coordinates relative to the World Window's canvas.
+The pick point and pick region are specified in screen coordinates, but coordinates relative to the WorldWindow's canvas.
 Those coordinates can be easily computed using the _canvasCoodinates_ method of the WorldWindow object, as follows in this call to pick:

 ```javascript
 var pickList = wwd.pick(wwd.canvasCoordinates(x, y));